 Are the results of the treatment permanent?

-Well, they are not exactly permanent, they stay white and bright till a maximum of 3 years and would later require another round of whitening procedure.
+Well, they are not exactly permanent, they stay white and bright for a maximum of 3 years and would later require another round of whitening procedure.

 To get nice, bright and the best teeth whitening procedure done, you can contact the Rouse Hill Smiles Dental Care Clinic for affordable teeth whitening procedures.

 To eliminate the discoloration, stains and yellow teeth, the procedure of tooth whitening is done.
-As this procedure greatly improves the look of the teeth which is why maximum people go for it due to aesthetics reasons.
+This procedure greatly improves the look of the teeth which is why maximum people go for it due to aesthetics reasons.

 In order to maintain the brightness and the whiteness of the teeth, its whitening has to be done in time intervals and not just once.

-Let us see why the teeth would turn yellow, demanding for teeth whitening.
+Let us see why the teeth would turn yellow, demanding teeth whitening.